-While this optic is slightly heavier than others in the same price range with similar specifications it is much more rugged and dependable than most optics on the market.
+While this optic is slightly heavier than others in the same price range with similar specifications, it is much more rugged and dependable than most optics on the market.
 Especially on a light and fast carbine like an AR 15 where will take the abuse you should invest in optic like this that can shrug off some dents and dings while still holding zero.

 2. Bushnell Optics Drop Zone-223 Reticle Riflescope

-However, if you are going to be doing general shooting and plinking or casual hunting with your Ar-15 this is an excellent purpose designed scope for that.
+However, if you are going to be doing general shooting and plinking or casual hunting with your AR 15, this is an excellent purpose designed scope for that.
 You won’t be disappointed if you use this scope within its intended parameters.

 3. Nikon 8496 P-223 3x32 Matte BDC Carbine

-This is one of their best models which combines a simply fixed power optic, with target turrets and a specifically designed BDC reticle to get fast shots on target or at the game without the worry of having to wrangle with 1 million different features and get confused and bogged down in all the options.
+This is one of their best models which combines a simple fixed power optic, with target turrets and a specifically designed BDC reticle to get fast shots on target or at the game without the worry of having to wrangle with 1 million different features and get confused and bogged down in all the options.

-This may be a fixed power optic but the addition of target herds and a BDC reticle specifically designed for AR 15’s mean that you can quickly dial in holdovers and when corrections for windage and adjustment without having to mess with magnification.
+This may be a fixed power optic but the addition of target turrets and a BDC reticle specifically designed for AR 15’s mean that you can quickly dial in holdovers and corrections for windage and adjustment without having to mess with magnification.
 This is a huge bonus if you are going to be hunting because many shots while hunting are made within 100 yards and you’ll rarely be using more than 3x power anyway.

 4. Bushnell Trophy TRS-25 Red Dot Sight Riflescope